Automatically lock your screen

 To set the length of time before your screen locks automatically:

-Click on Privacy to open the panel.
+Click on Screen Lock to open the panel.

 When your screen is locked, and you want to unlock it, press Esc, or swipe up from the bottom of the screen with your mouse.
 Then enter your password, and press Enter or click Unlock.
 Alternatively, just start typing your password and the lock curtain will be automatically raised as you type.